 Critical Reflection: Critical reflections in Harvard-style annotations go beyond summarizing by reflecting on the source's reliability, methodology, and role in supporting or challenging existing research.
 It encourages a thoughtful examination of the source's scholarly impact.

-Learning how to create bibliography with annotations involves a systematic process to ensure clarity and relevance.
+Learning how to write an annotated bibliography with annotations involves a systematic process to ensure clarity and relevance.
 If you're assigned this task, you can either request ‘write me a paper’ from us or follow these key steps, illustrated with engaging examples.

 Compile Your Sources